netdata/netdata/src/streaming/PARENT-CLUSTERS.md

 2. **Preventing Premature Connections**
    Child nodes should not connect to the new parent until it has completed data replication.
 Premature connections could lead to data gaps, as the child may lack the necessary historical data.

    In Netdata v2.1+, a balancing feature allows children to query parent retention and prioritize connections to parents with the most recent data.
-   However, children will still connect to the first available parent, potentially disrupting the new parent’s replication process.
+   However, children will still connect to the first available parent, potentially introducing gaps to the new parent's database.
    **Solution:** Keep the new parent isolated from children until its replication process is complete.
 Only then should children be configured to include the new parent.